Document generation usage¶

 Internally your specification is converted to Markdown.
 A lightweight typesetting language often

 rendered to HTML pages.
-Changing the output path to something with the .pdf
+Setting the output path to something with the .pdf extension changes the

 Including a prologue or epilogue¶